 It is suggested to mark every button on the bass layout according to the prescribed patterns (also if a button is silent).
 A new standard would thereby be established so that one would always expect the same behavior when switching from one accordion of this type to another.
 This approach means that G# (above E), for instance, along the row of fundamental basses, should also be concave (which it usually isn't on traditional accordions).
 Concave buttons would always be primarily associated with the bass/harmony layout, while the cross-hatched buttons belong to the chromatically arranged layout.

 The following PDF shows the two main modes of the converter bass: first the bass/harmony mode, and then the bass/melody mode.
 A purely chromatic free bass is also provided in the PDF; it has five rows, 72 buttons, and a range of 44 notes from F to C, but could be extended to encompass any range.
 Note that the marked buttons of the chromatic free bass are cross-hatched, thus having a surface structure that is similar to the texture that would be expected on the corresponding buttons on the RH side.

 For a digital accordion, if the bass button layout would be fully programmable, all six rows could be converted into a coherent and purely chromatic layout.
-In that case, any concave button on the fundamental bass row will be a C. The sixth row, however (closest to the bellows), could alternatively be programmed to do other things, like: invoke a program change, trigger samples, yield drum sounds, or simply function as complementary air vent buttons.
+In that case, any concave button on the fundamental bass row will be a C. The sixth row, however (closest to the bellows), could alternatively be programmed to do other things, like: invoke a program change, trigger samples, yield drum sounds, etc.

 The suggested layouts work well together with the CBA-C (also the Finnish version) and, of course, also with the piano accordion.
 For the CBA-B, the chromatic LH layout is actually very similar to what you have in the RH.